TheTinyCoder/AirBnB_clone/README.md

 - count
 - help (shows available commands)

-And as part of the implementation of the command line interpreter coupled with the backend and file storage system, the folowing actions can be performed:
+Based on the commands above (as part of the implementation of the command line interpreter coupled with the backend and file storage system), the folowing actions can be performed:
 -   Creating new objects (ex: a new User or a new Place)
 -   Retrieving an object from a file, a database etc…
 -   Doing operations on objects (count, compute stats, etc…)